-Volcán Acotango is a volcano at an elevation of 6.052m (19,856ft) above the sea level, located in Parque Nacional Sajama, in the border between Bolivia and Chile.
-There’s a 4x4 mine trail that climbs up at an elevation of 5.509m (18,074ft) above the sea level.
-The unrideable track continues a bit higher, but it’s not driveable.
-It's one of the highest mountain roads of the country.
+Volcán Acotango is a volcano at an elevation of 6.052m (19,856ft) above the sea level, located in Parque Nacional Sajama, on the border between Bolivia and Chile.
+A 4x4 mine trail climbs up at 5.509m (18,074ft) above the sea level.
+The unrideable track continues a bit higher, but it’s not drivable.
+It's one of the highest roads of the country.

 This trail is usually open on summer months, but it can be closed anytime because avalanches and heavy snowfalls can sometimes block some sections of the road.
 To climb the summit from the Chilean side is dangerous due to land mines, however it is relatively safe to climb the summit from the Bolivian side.
 The southern ascent starts over a glacier and passes an abandoned copper mine.
 Conditions can change quickly and be harsh.
 It’s one of the highest roads of South America.